kasper-piskorski/docs/pages/documentation/4-graql/graql-cheatsheet.md

 folder: documentation
 ---

-Graql is the declarative query language for MindmapsDB.
+Graql is the declarative query language for Grakn.
 The key principles and capabilities of Graql are as follows:

-* Graql is a pattern matching language that can search and modify a MindmapsDB graph.
+* Graql is a pattern matching language that can search and modify a Grakn graph.
 * Graql operates on concepts and relations between them.
 * Graql will automatically execute the query in an efficient fashion, taking advantage of existing indexes.

 This page is intended to be a quick reference guide for those already familiar with Graql.
-For further information and additional documentation, please see the Graql section on our developer portal [mindmaps.io/docs](http://www.mindmaps.io/docs/graql/overview.html).
+For further information and additional documentation, please see the Graql section on our developer portal [grakn.ai/docs](http://www.grakn.ai/docs/graql/overview.html).

 {% include note.html content="This version of the cheatsheet is for Graql version 0.1.1" %}